-9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela) In 2023
+9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 Isabela Island Galapagos Highlights (Isla Isabela)

 What makes it so attractive is its peculiar geological formation.
-It is made of 5 volcanos, among which some are active, including Volcano Sierra Negra, which makes a great hiking tour with stunning views from the top.
+It is made of 5 volcanoes, among which some are active, including Volcano Sierra Negra, which makes a great hiking tour with stunning views from the top.

-As soon as you arrive at the main pier you are welcomed by a landing tax of 5 USD per person, which you have to pay at the counter right there before leaving the pier.
+As soon as you arrive at the main pier, you are welcomed by a landing tax of 5 USD per person, which you have to pay at the counter right there before leaving the pier.

-Right after you will just burst into laughter when you realize you are literally surrounded by sea lions that would make their way through the human passers-by while crossing the street and heading to the nearby beach.
+Right after, you will just burst into laughter when you realize you are literally surrounded by sea lions that would make their way through the human passers-by while crossing the street and heading to the nearby beach.
 It’s just hilarious.

 I believe this is one of the things that makes Isabela Island one of the best Galapagos islands to travel to with kids.
 They will love hanging out on the beach surrounded by iguanas and sea lions.